 Add new timeframes to a cadence.
 In our example, we’d add a new timeframe for the fiscal year to our annual cadence, and then ask the relevant business area to set goals in that timeframe.

-If you’d like to view these separate timeframes on your Roadmap, you’ll need to add these timeframes under a separate cadence.
+If you’d like to view these separate timeframes on your Map, you’ll need to add these timeframes under a separate cadence.
 To do this, read the instructions above to add a new custom cadence, and set up new timeframes.
-You will then be able to see this new cadence (and its OKRs) in your Roadmap alongside your other cadence.
+You will then be able to see this new cadence (and its OKRs) on your Map alongside your other cadence.

 Need a hand?
 Contact our friendly Support team via the in-app chat at the bottom-right of your screen, or email firstname.lastname@example.org.